PixelExperience/official_devices/README.md

 2.6 - Relationships fights can be done in PM on Telegram or XDA.

-2.7 - The maintainers mustn't:
+2.7 - The maintainers mustn't add:

-2.7.1 - Add any features in their device specific packages, eg. configpanel, XiaomiParts, etc., like KCAL, force Camera API2, etc. Features that are device specific and are available at stock firmware, eg. Alert Slider and Offscreen gestures for some OnePlus Devices, Fingerprint Gestures and MotoActions for Motorola Devices, are allowed.
+2.7.1 - Any features in their device specific packages, eg. configpanel, XiaomiParts, etc., like KCAL, force Camera API2, etc. Features that are device specific and are available at stock firmware, eg. Alert Slider and Offscreen gestures for some OnePlus Devices, Fingerprint Gestures and MotoActions for Motorola Devices, are allowed.
 Dirac Sound is the only exception.

-2.7.2 - Add Custom build fingerprints (eg. Pixels Build fingerprints), unless the reason of having them it's bypass SafetyNet.
+2.7.2 - Custom build fingerprints (eg. Pixels Build fingerprints), unless the reason of having them it's bypass SafetyNet.

-2.7.3 - Add Playground or something else related to get Pixel-like features that aren't available from the ROM sources (only Gcam is acceptable)
+2.7.3 - Playground or something else related to get Pixel-like features that aren't available from the ROM sources (only Gcam is acceptable)

+2.8 - The maintainers mustn't ship builds with prebuilt kernels, unless it's the only solution to make the device functional.

 ### 3. Hosting